Optimized for 4K HDR content. Available in four lengths. Includes 24K rose gold contacts. Durable and flexible cable. Fits snugly into devices.

 HDMI is a standardized physical interface, but how we use HDMI cables has evolved as new versions of HDMI technical specifications have come out.
 That means that every few years a new version of HDMI comes out that enhances functionality, which is great news for fans of new standards like 4K and high dynamic range (HDR), but it also means that you need to pay attention to which version of HDMI a cable supports.
 Currently, there are three versions of HDMI available.

-HDMI 2.0 added both support for High-Bandwidth Digital Content Protection (HDCP), a feature for legally playing back copyright-protected content, as well as the ability to use object-based surround sound formats like Dolby Atmos.
+This added both support for High-Bandwidth Digital Content Protection (HDCP), a feature for legally playing back copyright-protected content, as well as the ability to use object-based surround sound formats like Dolby Atmos.
 HDMI 2.0 cables are critical for any home theater with high-end surround sound.
 (Notably, a later version, HDMI 2.0a, added support for newer TV technologies like HDR and Dolby Vision, so if those are important to you, be sure to pick up HDMI cables that support version 2.0a or higher.)

 While all HDMI cables perform the same basic functions, not all cables are the same.
 There are three basic features to track when comparing HDMI cables.

-HDMI version: The version of HDMI cable you choose should align with your video needs.
+The version of HDMI cable you choose should align with your video needs.
 While most electronics like soundbars or DVD players will be fine with older version HDMI cables, newer technologies like high-frame-rate console gaming or Dolby Atmos audio will require cables built to a newer specification.

-HDMI certification: Quality HDMI cables have been independently certified to meet HDMI standards, so you can trust that the cables will live up to advertised claims.
+Quality HDMI cables have been independently certified to meet HDMI standards, so you can trust that the cables will live up to advertised claims.
 If you see an HDMI cable that doesn’t list a certification, there’s no guarantee that it will perform at the expected levels.
 Most HDMI cables list the certification on the cable itself or on the packaging.

-Length: One of the most important features to consider when you’re looking for an HDMI cable is how long you need it to be.
+One of the most important features to consider when you’re looking for an HDMI cable is how long you need it to be.
 Cables longer than 15 meters can suffer from signal-loss problems, resulting in glitchy or unwatchable video.
 When it comes to HDMI cables and length, remember two things: never get cables that are longer than what you need, and if you’re getting an extra-long cable, choose one with extra shielding to avoid signal degradation.

 Electronics manufacturers are constantly looking for new ways to improve and market HDMI cables.
 While that’s resulted in some impressive functional improvements, it has also created a marketplace full of expensive “upgrades” that don’t add any real advantage.
 Here are the most common.

-Braided HDMI cables are made with a woven fabric layer on top of the wiring.
+These are made with a woven fabric layer on top of the wiring.
 Braided cables first became popular with guitar players who needed cables that could withstand a lot of abuse while traveling from gig to gig.
 While it’s true that a braided HDMI cable will protect it from fraying and damaging the wires inside, most HDMI cables don’t move around a lot.
 If you need an HDMI cable for traveling or for frequent use with multiple video devices, a braided cable will help it last a long time.
 If you’re using an HDMI cable for your TV and don’t expect it to move, don’t bother paying extra for it.

-Gold-plated HDMI cables make sense in a home theater environment but are overkill for most TV rooms.
+These make sense in a home theater environment but are overkill for most TV rooms.
 Gold plating on any type of cabling has two main benefits: it provides better shielding for the signal (so there’s less chance of interference or degradation), and it doesn’t oxidize and deteriorate the way other materials do, such as copper.
 Gold-plated HDMI cables make sense if you’re using one longer than 50 feet or running a long cable through a wall, but if you’re just hooking up your electronics directly to your TV, you won’t see any benefit.

 It’s easy to overpay for HDMI cables, so before you pull out your credit card, make sure you know how much you should spend.
 You can expect to pay between $5 and $100 for an HDMI cable.

-Inexpensive: You’ll find reliable HDMI cables that measure six feet or less for between $5 and $19.
+You’ll find reliable HDMI cables that measure six feet or less for between $5 and $19.
 In this price range, it’s definitely possible to find great bargains.
 Just read the fine print carefully to make sure that the cable you select supports your needs.
 If you need an HDMI cable longer than six feet, you’ll have to spend a little more.
 Longer cables need to be more durable, and that’s worth paying extra for.

-Mid-range: You’ll find overpriced shorter HDMI cables alongside longer high-quality cables for between $20 and $50.
+You’ll find overpriced shorter HDMI cables alongside longer high-quality cables for between $20 and $50.
 If you’re just connecting a nearby video source to your TV, don’t spend this much.
 If you’re running an HDMI cable across a room or through walls, this is the price range to watch.

-Expensive: You’ll find so-called “premium” HDMI cables and extra-long typical HDMI cables for between $51 and $100.
+You’ll find so-called “premium” HDMI cables and extra-long typical HDMI cables for between $51 and $100.
 Premium cables are somewhat controversial because they offer minimal additional benefits when compared to more affordable cables, but some people swear by them, insisting the build quality and materials used do improve overall video quality.
 If you’re a home theater fanatic with a TV room full of cutting-edge gear, spending this much on HDMI cables might help your setup shine, but in most cases, there’s no good reason to spend this much on an HDMI cable.

 Measure ahead of time to determine what length HDMI cable you need.
 Don’t get a cable that’s too long.
 Most components like a cable box, game console, or streaming box are designed to sit near your TV, so most people only need HDMI cables between three and six feet long.
 Resist the urge to get cables that are longer than you need.
 The extra length will create a nest of wires you’ll have to untangle.
 If you have a cable that’s much too long, you run the risk of the signal degrading by the time it reaches your TV.
 When it comes to HDMI, a little goes a long way, and there’s no benefit to getting more than you need.